rolling-scopes-school/tasks/tasks/minesweeper/README.md

 - [ ] every number (that is displaying the count of bombs near opened cell) should have unique color: `+10`
 - [ ] the game can be restarted without reloading the page: `+10`
 - [ ] game duration and number of remaining (unused) flags are displayed: `+15`
-- [ ] when user opens a square that does not touch any mines, it will be empty and the adjacent squares will automatically open in all directions until reaching squares that contain numbers.
-Cells with set flags should not be opened: `+15`
+- [ ] when user opens a square that does not touch any mines, it will be empty and the adjacent squares will automatically open in all directions until reaching squares that contain numbers: `+15`

 ### Hacker scope +60